 All those attending the Book Club will be given a special code to allow them to enjoy a pleasing discount off that title when ordering through our shop.

 After you’ve been sent your ticket confirmation, you will receive the Zoom link for the event a few days beforehand.

 And after it’s all over, you can watch the videos!

-This event is free: you can register for your ticket here.
+This event is free, and you can register for it here.